ktbaek/Excess-deaths-Denmark/README.md

 positive and negative number) for a given group in a given quarter.
-It should be kept in mind that the excess death rates resulting from this method depends strongly on, among other things, how the prediction interval is defined (here they are based directly on the observed variation in the baseline period for each quarter-type).
+It should be kept in mind that the excess death rates resulting from this method depends strongly on, among other things, how the prediction interval is defined.
 Excess deaths are back-calculated from the excess death rates using the age and sex stratified quarterly population numbers.

 Figure 8, 9 and Table 1 show quarterly excess deaths stratified on age and sex, Figure 10 shows excess deaths for the whole period per age